-Once a pupil is identified as having SEND the school will fund extra provision and necessary equipment through the notional budget.
+Once a pupil is identified as having SEND, the school will utilise resources and strategies drawn from the school's notional funding to support them.
 If further funding is needed the school will use their best endeavours to secure funding from the Local Authority via an EHCP.